ITS-DevAccount/Projects-vc-studio-bda-production/docs/Sprint-1d-1-Completion-Report.md

 - Idempotent migration (IF NOT EXISTS) allows safe re-runs

 ### What Could Be Improved
-- Dependency on applications table should be verified before migration
+- Initial assumption about applications table caused multiple iterations
+- Could have clarified app_code source (env var) earlier
 - Consider adding more detailed examples in comments
 - Could add sample data inserts for testing

 ### Recommendations for Future Sprints
-- Verify all dependencies before creating migration files
-- Consider creating a dependency checklist
+- Clarify all dependencies and data sources upfront (env vars vs database tables)
+- Test migration incrementally during development
 - Add sample data inserts for easier testing
 - Consider adding migration rollback scripts
+- Use DO blocks with error handling for complex migrations

 ---